 Further turmoil

-The knock-on effect was that the Hibs’ highly competent secretary had to step in as CYMS president, and within 6 months had absconded to the USA with £260 of the CYMS funds.
+The knock-on effect was that the Hibs’ highly competent secretary had to step in as CYMS president, and within six months had absconded to the USA with £260 of the CYMS funds.
 Fr Hannan was left holding the empty piggy bank, which he felt that it was his personal responsibility to replenish.

 Bad was to become worse.
 The new secretary of Hibernian lacked his predecessor’s organisational competence.
 As the quality of the playing staff declined, Hibs found themselves homeless since the lease on Hibernian Park, home for the previous ten years, had not been renewed.
 The means of raising money for the CYMS and its charities had been choked off.